 If you encounter a problem, please contact the Deutsche Bahn Mobility Service Centre or the Bahnhofsmission.
 Here you can find help when planning a journey, information about accessible stations and get support when boarding, alighting and changing trains.

-Free transport of severely disabled people on Keolis Deutschland trains is provided in accordance with the respective version of the German Social Code (SGB) Book IX §§ 145 ff.
+Free transport of severely disabled people on eurobahn trains is provided in accordance with the respective version of the German Social Code (SGB) Book IX §§ 145 ff.